asrc-photonics/2025-python-for-photonics/docs/index.md

 ---

-**Target Participants for the symposium:** The symposium welcomes students, early-career researchers, and established scientists, as well as others with a professional interest in experimental automation.
+**Target Participants for the symposium:** The symposium welcomes students, early-career researchers, and established scientists, as well as others with a professional interest in experiment automation.
 Attendees may choose to participate as observers, contribute an oral presentation or poster, or engage in both activities.

-**Target Participants for the hands-on sessions:** This program is tailored for undergraduate and graduate students, as well as early-career researchers with a basic knowledge of Python who are looking to apply programming skills to photonics research and experimental automation.
+**Target Participants for the hands-on sessions:** This program is tailored for undergraduate and graduate students, as well as early-career researchers with a basic knowledge of Python who are looking to apply programming skills to photonics research and experiment automation.